 - resources and energy you’ll need to use the supply.

 Some alternative water supplies present higher risks to human health than others.
 We suggest choosing lower risk sources such as rainwater.
-Higher risk supplies such as sewage need more energy to use than lower risk sources.
+Higher risk supplies such as sewage require a higher level of treatment than lower risk sources.

 You should also contact your local council to find out whether you need approval to use an alternative watery supply.